-Hj.
-Ahmad Bin Darus does not have any other directorships in other public companies and listed issuers.
-He has attended all the five (5) Board of Directors' Meetings of the Company held during the financial year ended 31 December 2022.
+Dato' Sivananthan has attended all the two (2) Board of Directors' Meetings of the Company held during the financial year ended 31 December 2023 since his appointment to the Board.

-He does not have any family relationship with any Director and/or major shareholder of the Company and has no conflict of interest with the Company.
+He does not have any family relationship with any Director and/or major shareholder of the Company and has no conflict of interest or potential conflict of interest, including interest in any competing business with the Company or its subsidiaries.

 He has not been convicted of any offences within the past five (5) years other than traffic offences (if any) nor any public sanction or penalty imposed by the relevant regulatory bodies during the financial year.